RobRendell/gTove/README.md

 * Loading the scenario while events are being dispatched can cause the loading client to crash.
 GM client needs to record actions since start of last save (do Drive files have a version # in their metadata?) and catch up new clients once they've loaded the tabletop.
+* Define unstable_handleError() method on a top-level component to catch errors?
 * Interpolate mini movement actions from the network?
 * Tip over miniature to represent prone/dead/whatever.
 * Top-down view for minis.